 I then headed over to the press booth and see what was going on press wise from Jerry Milani.
 The slightly disappointing news this year was that none of the guests were doing interviews.

-Now I don't get the press pass just to rub shoulders with famous folk and it certainly wasn't the only reason I was going but, obviously, it had been a feature of previous years and other conventions and it certainly would have given an extra and exciting something to provide listeners, readers and watchers of the various Diner sites that I run.
+Now I don't get the press pass just to rub shoulders with famous folk and it certainly wasn't the only reason I was going but, obviously, it had been a feature of previous years and other conventions and it certainly would have given an extra and exciting something to provide listeners, readers and watchers of the website.

 A lot of cons are places where stars announce new stuff, provide tasty behind-the-scenes knowledge and so on, not so much with the Wizard World Philadelphia Con and clearly, this year, I wasn't really going to get my chance to pry either.
 Oh well, I thought and trundled into the vast main hall.

 Now, a couple of words here about the arrangement this year.
 Last year registration was upstairs from a main door and escalator of the convention center and fed directly into the main hall, which, I think, was smaller last year.
 Also there were clearly marked and easily accessible and obvious exits all the way along.
 This year the registration area felt about the same size but was slightly awkward to get to and a long long walk from anywhere.
 Once inside the main hall the layout was better with photos right at the back, then the famous folk in front of that, then some stalls, then artists alley, then more stalls, shops etc. finishing right at the front with, one of the best additions, a comfortable and fun seating area.

 This was probably put there because getting to the damn place was such an interminable walk from anywhere.
 Another great addition was the posting of the schedule in various places and even a, really handy, information stand.
 Still no wi-fi, which boggles my mind but, I can't complain, there were some serious improvements made this year once you actually got to the hall.